opdavies/workshop-drupal-automated-testing/README.md

 - <https://github.com/opdavies/symfony-server-drupal-example>
 - <https://opdavi.es/symfony-server> - blog post

+If you’re not using the Symfony web server, then remove the `symfony` prefix from all of the commands below.

 ## The different types of available tests

 - **Functional** (web, feature) - tests behaviour and functionality, makes HTTP requests to the webserver and has access to the database and other services via the service container.
 Slower to run.